There is perhaps no more noble profession than teaching.

 Hawaiians (or anyone wanting to move there, which might be everyone) who already has a bachelor’s degree are eligible to enroll in several post-graduate programs such as a Post-Baccalaureate Certificate or a Master’s degree.

-However, the most popular route requires candidates with a bachelor’s degree to apply to an approved Alternative Education Preparation Program (EPP).
-Candidates must then be admitted to the program and take the Praxis I and II content area assessment and once all program requirements are met, candidates are eligible for initial teacher licensure in Hawaii.
+However, the most popular route requires candidates with a bachelor’s degree to apply to a State-Approved Teacher Education Program (SATEP).
+Candidates must then be admitted to the program and take the Praxis II content area assessment and once all program requirements are met, candidates are eligible for initial teacher licensure in Hawaii.

 On August 9-10, 2021, Teach Away (Hawai’i program) hosted an accreditation visit by the Association for Advancing Quality in Educator Preparation (AAQEP).
 In preparation for the visit, the AAQEP Quality Review Team solicited public comments about the quality of educator preparation provided by the Teach Away certification program in Hawai’i.